Montario Hardesty

-Montario Hardesty (born February 1, 1987), is an American football coach and former player.
-He is currently the running backs coach at the University of South Carolina.
+Montario Hardesty (born February 1, 1987) is an American college football coach and former professional running back.
 Hardesty played college football at the University of Tennessee, where he amassed fewer than 400 yards in each of his first four seasons before breaking out with 1,345 yards and 13 rushing touchdowns in 2009.
 In 2015, Hardesty became the running backs coach and special teams coordinator for Norfolk State University.
-He was the wide receivers coach for the Charlotte 49ers football program from 2019 to 2020.
+He was the wide receivers coach for the Charlotte 49ers football program from 2019 to 2020, and the running backs coach at the University of South Carolina from 2021 to 2023.

-High school career
+Early life

 Hardesty played football at New Bern High School.
 As a senior in 2004, he rushed for 2,002 yards on 272 carries.
 He had 19 rushing touchdowns.
 He was considered a four-star recruit and ranked 100th on the Rivals.com's list of the top 100 players in the class of 2005.
 He was recruited as an "athlete", with the potential to play both running back and safety.
-He was recruited and offered a scholarship by the University of Nebraska, University of North Carolina, North Carolina State University, Notre Dame, Ohio State University, University of South Carolina, and Virginia Tech.
-However, he chose to play for Tennessee.
+Hardesty was considered a four-star recruit by Rivals.com.
+He chose to play for the University of Tennessee.

 College career

 Hardesty was a three-year letter winner at Tennessee.
 He amassed 2,391 rushing yards on 560 attempts, 405 receiving yards on 38 receptions, and 26 total touchdowns.

 Hardesty was granted a medical hardship for the 2005 season because of a knee injury he suffered against Ole Miss.
 He rushed 6 times for 18 yards before his injury.
-In 2006, Hardesty started off the season with a 43-yard touchdown run against the University of California.
-His best game of the season was a 74-yard performance against the Air Force Academy.
-He played in 13 games, starting 5 of them.
-He finished the season with 384 rushing yards and 4 touchdowns.
+In 2006, Hardesty started the season with a 43-yard touchdown run against the University of California.
+His best game of the season was a 72-yard performance against the Air Force Academy.
+He played in 13 games.
+He finished the season with 384 rushing yards and four touchdowns.

 Hardesty's 2007 season wasn't quite as good as his 2006 season.
 He had a touchdown in the opening game of the season against the University of California once again.
 He finished the year with 373 rushing yards and 3 touchdowns.
 2008 was the worst statistical season of Hardesty's career at Tennessee.
 He ran for 271 yards, finishing the season with 6 touchdowns.
 He passed the 1,000 career rushing yard mark against Vanderbilt University in the season's next-to-last game.